Christmas means family time, and Christmas movies for kids capture the festive spirit the best way possible!

 IMDb Rating: 7.6/10

-Home Alone is the best Christmas movie of all time for kids and adults.
+Home Alone is one of the best Christmas movies for kids of all time.
 When the McCallister clan leaves to celebrate Christmas in the big city, they leave their notorious son Kevin behind and the real fun begins.
 Kevin makes full use of the situation by eating ice cream for dinner, troubling gangsters, and creating chaos around the city.

 Moral: Home Alone is a classic Christmas movie with the message of family, independence, and resourcefulness.

 IMDb Rating: 7/10

 Elf is a story of a human, Buddy, who is raised among elves.
 He discovers that he was not an actual elf during Christmas but a human.
 So, he embarks on the journey to find his biological father in New York City but is unable to get the hang of the Christmas celebrations in the big city.